 S: That's right.
 But creation is a complete, meaningful order, which we cannot change.
 We can change the surface of creation only up to a certain given limit, but we can't change creation fundamentally.
 We can never change the cause of creation, nor its meaning, which gives it its order.
 We can change some details of creation, for example, by eating these sandwiches we have here.
 Everything changes in the details on the surface.
 Generations come and go.
 But the whole creation does not change.
 It is always being expressed for the same practical purpose.
 And if it were not being expressed, we would not be able to experience anything.
 The meaning of creation is that we should be able to experience God - indirectly through his activity - and each other, and in this way be aware of what the need of consciousness is, this need being the same for God as for every living individual: to be loved.
 That means to be understood, because it is impossible to love without understanding.

 P: What do you mean by 'understanding' in this case?

 S: Understanding is more than just knowledge.
 It presumes understanding the whole causality - the cause and meaning - of all these activities that we know about.
 Understanding of causality must for humans, in my view, involve making the hypothesis that the same single identity is behind the active diversity that exists on the surface of creation, and that this identity gives the meaning to this diversity, this interaction, that is, it expresses it so that we know about its purpose - because he has the same basic need that we have.

-First there is experience - what we call 'knowledge' when we remember, recognize, what we experience.
+First there is experience.
+When we remember, recognize, what we experience, there is what we call 'knowledge'.
 And then there is understanding of the mechanical causality in what we experience, in what we know about.
 You have to experience creation, and so know about it.
 You have no choice about that, do you?